Saro (footballer): International career

 During the Civil War, General Franco saw the opportunity to use football as a positive propaganda tool, but a 2–1 loss to Portugal in Vigo on 28 November 1937 forced Franco's leaders to take extra care with the return match in Lisbon, thus holding several preparatory matches against local teams in December 1937, with Saro getting some playing time against a Seville XI at the Patronato stadium in December.
-He was ultimately called up by the Spanish national team for the unofficial friendly against Portugal, but he remained an unused substitute in a 1–0 loss.
+He was ultimately called up to the Spain national team for the unofficial friendly against Portugal, but he remained an unused substitute in a 1–0 loss.

 Death and legacy

 Peral died in Madrid on 13 January 1975, at the age of 65.